-Issue Mitigation Measures EIS Reference Dust • Dust impacts were assessed for compliance with the Queensland Environmental Protection Policy (EPP) (Air) 2008 and relevant guidelines published by Queensland Department of Environment and Resource Management (DERM) and are detailed in Volume 2, Section 13.
-Volume 2, Section 13 • Due to the distance separating the Project from community receptors (e.g. schools, hospitals, childcare centres and retirement homes), it is unlikely that the health of sensitive groups such as children and the elderly will be adversely affected by residual air emissions.
-Residual dust levels at adjacent residential receptors will be minimised by adopting appropriate equipment, correct handling (e.g. drop heights) and storage, road sealing and maintenance and haul road watering to suppress dust during construction and operation of the Project.
-The Proponent will maintain a complaints register and assessing options for dust mitigation at nearby residential dwellings. • The Proponent will monitor air quality at nearby sensitive receptors in accordance with Australian Standards and limiting "trigger level" events to acceptable numbers.
+Issue Mitigation Measures EIS Reference Dust Dust impacts were assessed for compliance with the Queensland Environmental Protection Policy (EPP) (Air) 2008 and relevant guidelines published by Queensland Department of Environment and Resource Management (DERM) and are detailed in Volume 1, Section 13.
+Due to the distance separating the Project from community receptors (e.g. schools, hospitals, childcare centres and retirement homes), it is unlikely that the health of sensitive groups such as children and the elderly will be adversely affected by residual air emissions.
+As the majority of the proposed mining operations will be underground, dust emissions will be limited.
+Residual dust levels at adjacent residential receptors will be minimised by adopting appropriate equipment, correct handling (e.g. drop heights) and storage, road sealing and maintenance, and haul road treatments and watering to suppress dust during construction and operation of the Project.
+Accommodation, airport and mine services have been predominantly located upwind of the mining activities to minimise potential dust impacts.
+The Proponent will monitor air quality at nearby sensitive receptors in accordance with Australian Standards and limit "trigger level" events to acceptable numbers.
+The Proponent will maintain a complaints register and assess options for dust mitigation at nearby residential dwellings.
+Volume 1, Section 13